 3. Mopani Driftwood

-Mopani, or Colophosperum Mopane, is a solid and thick type of wood, but not actually a true driftwood.
+Mopani, or Colophosperum Mopane, is a solid and thick type of wood, but not actually true driftwood.
 It has strong branching which can be visually unusual, and it is definitely suited more to large aquariums than small ones.
+Here is where you can find some Mopani Driftwood!

 Its strength makes it really suitable as a support structure for displaying plants and allowing growth within the aquarium.
 Because it has a fantastically dark brown, earthy tone to it, it contrasts with the bright green of many aquarium plants to bring out their simple beauty.